-For U.S. federal income tax purposes, distributions of investment company taxable income are generally taxable as ordinary income to the extent of the Fund's current or accumulated "earnings and profits."
-Taxes on distributions of capital gains are determined by how long the Fund owned the investments that generated them, rather than how long a shareholder has owned the shareholder's shares.
-Distributions of net capital gains from the sale of investments that the Fund owned for more than one year and that are properly designated by the Fund as capital gain dividends (i.e., "capital gain dividends") will be taxable to Fund shareholders as long-term capital gains.
-Generally, distributions of gains from the sale of investments that the Fund owned for one year or less will be taxable as ordinary income.
+For U.S. federal income tax purposes, distributions of investment company taxable income are generally taxable as ordinary income to the extent of a Fund's current or accumulated "earnings and profits."
+Taxes on distributions of capital gains are determined by how long a Fund or, as applicable, an ETF in which the Fund invests, owned the investments that generated them, rather than how long a shareholder has owned the shareholder's shares.
+Distributions of net capital gains from the sale of investments that a Fund owned for more than one year or from capital gain distributions from ETFs and that are properly designated by such Fund as capital gain dividends (i.e., "capital gain dividends") will be taxable to Fund shareholders as long-term capital gains.
+Generally, distributions of gains from the sale of investments that a Fund or, as applicable, an ETF, owned for one year or less will be taxable as ordinary income.
 The maximum long-term capital gain rate applicable to individuals is generally 20%.

-The Fund may designate certain dividends as derived from "qualified dividend income," which, when received by an individual or other non-corporate shareholder, will be taxed at a maximum tax rate applicable to long-term capital gain.
-Dividend income distributed to individual or other non-corporate shareholders will qualify as "qualified dividend income" as that term is defined in Section 1(h)(11)(B) of the Code to the extent such distributions are attributable to income from the Fund's investments in common and preferred stock of U.S. companies and stock of certain qualified foreign corporations provided that certain holding period and other requirements are met by both the Fund (with respect to the dividend paying corporation's stock) and its shareholders (with respect to the Fund's shares).
-The Fund does not expect a significant portion of distributions to be derived from qualified dividend income.
-Distributions are taxable to shareholders even if they are paid from income or gains earned by the Fund before a shareholder invested in the Fund (and thus were included in the price the shareholder paid).
+A Fund may designate certain dividends as derived from "qualified dividend income," which, when received by an individual or other non-corporate shareholder, will be taxed at a maximum tax rate applicable to long-term capital gain.
+Dividend income distributed to individual or other non-corporate shareholders will qualify as "qualified dividend income" as that term is defined in Section 1(h)(11)(B) of the Code to the extent such distributions are attributable to income from the applicable Fund's investments in common and preferred stock of U.S. companies and stock of certain qualified foreign corporations provided that certain holding period and other requirements are met by both such Fund (with respect to the dividend paying corporation's stock) and its shareholders (with respect to the Fund's shares).
+No Fund expects a significant portion of distributions to be derived from qualified dividend income.
+Distributions are taxable to shareholders even if they are paid from income or gains earned by a Fund before a shareholder invested in that Fund (and thus were included in the price the shareholder paid).

-Distributions of earnings are taxable whether shareholders receive them in cash or reinvest them in additional shares (other than distributions, if any, designated by the Fund as "exempt-interest dividends," a designation which the Fund generally do not expect to make).
+Distributions of earnings are taxable whether shareholders receive them in cash or reinvest them in additional shares (other than distributions, if any, designated by the Fund as "exempt-interest dividends," a designation which the Funds generally do not expect to make).
 Any gain resulting from the sale or redemption of Fund shares generally will be taxable as capital gains.
-Distributions declared and payable by he Fund during October, November or December to shareholders of record on a date in any such month and paid by the Fund during the following January will be treated for U.S. federal tax purposes as paid by the Fund and received by shareholders on December 31st of the preceding year.
+Distributions declared and payable by a Fund during October, November or December to shareholders of record on a date in any such month and paid by the Fund during the following January will be treated for U.S. federal tax purposes as paid by the Fund and received by shareholders on December 31st of the preceding year.

 The maximum long-term capital gain rate applicable to individuals generally is 20%.
 These tax rates are in addition to the 3.8% Medicare tax imposed on certain net investment income.
-See "Surtax on Net Investment Income." below.
+See "Surtax on Net Investment Income," below.